 Navigating the new normal: A fast guide to remote working

 A smooth transition will support operations for years to come

 Choosing the right hardware for the job

 The most effective way to reduce the risk of your company data falling into the wrong hands is to encrypt the devices that your remote workforce use, so that only your chosen employee or someone with the encryption key can access any files.
-Ensuring all remote devices use dynamic encryption, such as Windows BitLocker, is an excellent way to standardise security.
+Equipping all remote devices with dynamic encryption, such as Windows BitLocker, is an excellent way to standardise security.
 Like many of the more advanced OS security features, BitLocker requires support from premium hardware to run at full capacity.
-HP's EliteBook range incorporates the crucial Trusted Platform Module (TPM), which stores part of the encryption key for your data, stopping thieves from removing your hard disk in an attempt to steal your files.
+HP's Elite range incorporates the crucial Trusted Platform Module (TPM), which stores part of the encryption key for your data, stopping thieves from removing your hard disk in an attempt to steal your files.

 Protecting your remote workforce might be an investment but it needn't be a headache.
-With Windows 10 and the right supporting hardware, you can keep your workforce secure, both inside and outside the office.
+With Windows 10 Pro and the right supporting hardware, you can keep your workforce secure, both inside and outside the office.